Product placement: Auto racing

 In auto racing, the concept of the factory-backed contestant, who is provided with vehicles and technical support in return for the car's manufacturer obtaining visibility for its products in competition, dates in NASCAR to the 1950s and Marshall Teague's factory-backed Fabulous Hudson Hornet.
 "Win on Sunday, sell on Monday" was once a common adage among automakers.

 In Formula One, a number of major racing teams were once sponsored by tobacco companies, including Marlboro (which has had tenures with Ferrari and the McLaren team).
 Due to tightening regulations on tobacco advertising worldwide, many of these sponsorships have either been dropped, or downplayed and replaced with subliminal versions on vehicle livery when races are held in regions with heavy restrictions or outright bans on the marketing of cigarettes (such as the European Union).
 In the present day, similar issues are faced by Stake, an online casino that sponsors the Sauber Motorsport team; Kick—a video game livestreaming platform backed by Stake's co-founders—serves as a team co-sponsor, and an alternate Kick-themed livery is primarily used for races in regions where Stake cannot be advertised.

+Video games

+The 2008 book Changing the Game: How Video Games are Transforming the Future of Business by David Edery and Ethan Mollick describes two forms of product placement in video games, highly interactive and peripheral.
+Highly interactive product placement consists of products being integral to the plot of the game and progression in the game requiring the use of the product.
+Peripheral product placement consists of objects such as billboards or clothing which are passively viewed.

+As described in a 2006 article in the Journal of Advertising, the interactive nature of video games leads to a stronger implicit association with brand names.
+The effectiveness of In-game advertising is also explored in a 2004 research article in the Journal of Interactive Advertising where the direct interaction with the brand creates a different method of processing advertisements.

+Examples of in game product placements include in EA's Battlefield 2142, ads for Intel Core 2 processors appear on map billboards, EA's The Sims contained downloadable in-game advertising for Intel and for McDonald's, Rare's Perfect Dark Zero features ads for Samsung in their menus.
+Celebrity endorsements are also common in video games as with Tiger Woods in CyberTiger.